Magazin: Departure of Ljiljana Nikolovska, and new singer Danijela Martinović (1991 – 1996)

 In 1991, instead of Ljiljana Nikolovska, the lead singer became Danijela Martinović who became popular during Split Festival, where she met Tonči Huljić.
 In 1991 they released their 9th album as a group and first with Danijela titled Da mi te zaljubit' u mene (If I could make you fall in love with me).
 Tonči Huljić kept on collaborating with Marina Tucaković who wrote "Djana", "Ostani nježan do kraja", "Ustani", "Svi igrači", "Tišina" and most notable song from that album “Bilo bi super”.
 On that album they recorded an anti-war song "Mir, mir, mir do neba" ("Peace, peace, peace to the sky"), and in the same year, keyboard player Miro Crnko leaves the band for family reasons.

 In 1993, they released a new album Došlo vrijeme (Time has come) and performed at the Melodije Hrvatskog Jadrana festival with the song "Neću se vratiti" ("I will not return").
 The following year, they performed again at the Melodije Hrvatskog Jadrana with the song "Simpatija", a duet with Marija Bubić and won the Grand Prix of the festival.
 In the same year, they released the album Simpatija (Simpathy), which was published by Croatia Records and reached a gold certification.
-In 1995, Magazin won "Dora" (Croatian pre-selection for Eurovision Song Contest) and they performed "Nostalgija” with opera singer Lidija Horvat-Dunjko.
+In 1995, Magazin with opera singer Lidija Horvat-Dunjko performed "Nostalgija" in the Dora contest, Croatian pre-selection for Eurovision Song Contest, and won.
 They represented Croatia with their song "Nostalgija" in the Eurovision Song Contest 1995 and finished sixth.